 - embroidery scissors

-- possibly a hoop
+- possibly a embroidery hoop

 For my creation, I was inspired by Japanese cherry blossoms.
 I chose to embroider them mainly with chain stitch, straight stitch, and knot stitch.
-I chose two colors of mouliné for the flowers, a soft green for the foliage, and a DMC light skein for the flower centers.
+I selected two colors of mouliné for the flowers, a soft green for the foliage, and a DMC light skein for the flower centers.

 I used solufix to transfer the pattern onto the bag.